malaviya-parth/CN/05_Network Layer/01_Classful/03_subnetQues.md

 ## Note:
 > Number of Subnets are reduced by 2 if we use RFC 950
-> If we RFC 1812 then ther aren't reduced by two
+> If we RFC 1812 then they aren't reduced by two
 > Also, number of hosts are reduced by two in both the cases.

 ## Question